 - Preheat oven to 250°F.

 - Cut the stewing beef into 2-inch cubes.
 Dry the beef cubes in paper towel so that they will brown properly.Approx.
-1.5 kg (3.3 pounds) stewing beef, cut into 2-inch cubes
+1.5 kg (3.3 lbs) stewing beef, cut into 2-inch cubes

 - Cut raw bacon strips into small pieces about 1-inch long by ¼-inch thick.3–4 strips of thick-cut bacon, uncooked